opendatasoft/odsrmd/README.md

 ## Installation

-You can install the development version of odsrmd like so:
+You can install the development version of {odsrmd} like so:

 ``` r
 # remotes::install_github("odsrmd")